sfogo/rest-ways/README.md

 export DEMO_DB_PASSWORD=<password>
 ```
 * `mvn clean install`
-This will do default packing for all modules.
+This will do default packaging of all modules.
 Some modules have specific profiles (see within each).